-That's when you started rummaging through the medicine cabinet looking for a cooling bright-green drugstore gel to slather on.
+That's when you started rummaging through the medicine cabinet looking for a bright-green drugstore cooling gel to slather on.
 Since then, aloe is known for more than a sticky, neon solution (and no, that's not it's actual color), and it's alternate uses have become more varied and widely known.
 People use it as an acne treatment and to soothe upset stomachs and expedite the digestion process.
 It can even be used to treat dry and damaged hair.
 The latter is what we're currently interested in, which is why we enlisted the help of three hair experts to tell us more about this under-the-radar and all-natural hair salve.
 Hint: It's as easy to use as it is effective.

-It's all thanks to its chemical makeup.
+These near-magical healing powers are all thanks to its chemical makeup.
 It has vitamin A, C, and E, which are all antioxidants that neutralize damaging free radicals.
 It's also a naturally occurring source of vitamin B, which you may recognize from various hair, nail, and skin beauty supplements.
 Minerals like calcium, chromium, copper, selenium, and magnesium are present, along with various fatty acids.
-Scott, though, specifically calls out the plant's natural enzymes as one of the most important for hair.
+Scott specifically calls out the plant's natural enzymes as one of the most important for hair.
 "It is made up of proteolytic enzymes," she says.
 "These enzymes help to moisturize both the scalp and hair.
 Aloe vera has the ability to attract and lock in moisture, which is especially beneficial for extremely dry, brittle hair."

-Nunzio Saviano, owner of Nunzio Saviano Salon in NYC, second Blankenship, telling us it can stimulate hair growth, making it a worthy treatment for people with thinning hair.
-You can add aloe vera–infused haircare products into your routine to reap these benefits or you can go straight to the source: the plant itself.
+Nunzio Saviano, owner of Nunzio Saviano Salon in NYC, seconds Blankenship, telling us aloe vera can stimulate hair growth, making it a worthy treatment for people with thinning hair.
+You can add aloe vera–infused haircare products into your routine to reap these benefits, or you can go straight to the source: the plant itself.
 Simply slice open the spindly stalks to reveal the gooey, cooling, nutrient-rich goodness that's inside.
-Then you can apply it straight to your hair as a deep-conditioning treatment, or try an easier method shared by Scott.
-"You can make this process simple by purchasing pure aloe vera gel, adding 1 teaspoon to your current shampoo in the shower and massaging in," Scott says.
+You can then apply it straight to your hair as a deep-conditioning treatment, or try an easier method shared by Scott.
+"You can make this process simple by purchasing pure aloe vera gel, adding one teaspoon to your current shampoo in the shower and massaging it in," Scott says.
 "You can also add it to your favorite conditioner, comb through root to end, and leave on for 30 minutes as a deep treatment."

 Saviano says to "treat it as you would coconut oil" when applying it to your hair.
-In other words, apply it, comb it through, and rinse out.
-Just be warned that it can leave a residue on the hair, so thorough rinsing is necessary.
+In other words, apply it, comb it through, and rinse it out.
+Just note that it can leave behind a residue on the hair, so thorough rinsing is necessary.
 Scott agrees.
-"If you have fine, thinning hair aloe vera can be heavy and therefore you lose body and volume," she says.
+"If you have fine, thinning hair, aloe vera can be heavy and you could lose body and volume," she says.
 So if you do have thin hair, make sure to rinse it out long before styling.
-Or, as was noted before, you can purchase hair products that are infused with aloe vera for easier application and removal.
+Or, as was previously noted, you can purchase hair products that are infused with aloe vera for easier application and removal.
 "There is a great [shampoo] called Jason Aloe Vera Shampoo ($12), and 84% of the formula contains the aloe vera ingredient," Scott recommends.

 Just like coconut oil, aloe vera is a versatile and customizable DIY beauty ingredient.
 Whichever way you choose to incorporate it into your hair routine, know that you're getting moisturizing, growth-inducing, nourishing, anti-inflammatory, and anti-dandruff benefits.
 As Saviano puts it, "the benefits of using aloe vera are great.
 It just takes a little more maintenance."
 For a healthy head of hair, we'd say it's worth it.